 The Department of Emergency Management St. James Central District Emergency Organisation is a voluntary arm of the governmental department.
 It is engaged to offer the varied communities, businesses and private sectors along the west coast and its environs, the best concepts and practices of comprehensive disaster management.
-This year, the organisation celebrates 15 years of service and can today offer our community a wide range of professionals and community minded persons, who daily interact and investigate the many challenges our community faces.
+The organisation can today offer our community a wide range of professionals and community minded persons, who daily interact and investigate the many challenges our community faces.

 Your District Emergency Organisation